 In order to achieve a holistic view of business operations, it is common for organizations to unify similar data from disparate sources.
 This is often required after an ERP migration, company acquisition, or migration of data from on-premises solutions to cloud-based solutions.

-Option 2: Incorta SQL Table
+Option 2: Bridge Table (Materialized View)

-Similar to the last example, we will create a new schema to serve as the bridge between our Oracle EBS and SAP data.
+Start by creating the bridge between our Oracle EBS and SAP data.
 In the new schema, create a materialized view using your language of choice.
 We will use Spark SQL.
 The script below creates a table with four columns: Source Name, Transaction ID, Transaction Line ID, and Order Date.

 After the bridge table is created, we can use the IDs and dates to join to the existing EBS data, SAP data, and date dimensions.